herbncrypto/matienzo.org/_drafts/2016-03-15-dynamic-library.markdown

 * Ariane Roth and Roland Früh (Sitterwerk)

 Based in St. Gallen, Sittertal.
 Famous for having oldest library in Switzerland.
 "Material archive" forms basis of collections among others.
 Other museum/object collections as well.
-Also near foundry for art, fabrication, photo lab, etc.
+Also near foundry for art, fabrication, photo lab, etc. Kunstbibliothek, Materialarchiv.
+Founded by Daniel Rohner (architect); "followed art scene by buying books."
+Ended up at Sitterwerk/Art Foundry by coincidence.
+RFID tags introduced on Rohner's passing.

 * Anthon Anstrom and Lukas Zimmer